 While the choice to self-identify as a person with a disability is entirely up to the individual, employers are increasingly interested in fostering an environment that encourages self-identification in order to:

 - Increase hiring and retention of people with disabilities to capitalize on their unique skillset, talents, experiences and perspectives.

 - Ensure they are creating and sustaining diverse and inclusive workplaces.

 - Achieve compliance with federal regulations requiring affirmative action in disability hiring, such as Section 501 and Section 503 of the Rehabilitation Act, which cover federal agencies and federal contractors, respectively.

-However, individuals with disabilities have reported that they are more likely to self-identify if they see their employer making concerted efforts to recruit and hire individuals with disabilities and react positively to other employees’ self-identification.
+However, people with disabilities have reported that they are more likely to self-identify if they see their employer making concerted efforts to recruit and hire candidates with disabilities and react positively to other employees’ self-identification.